Type : Tutorial

 Level : Beginner, Medium, Advanced

-In this tutorial, I will write how to generate rainbow table using WinRTGen.
+In this Generate Rainbow Table Using WinRTGen tutorial, we will learn how to generate rainbow table using WinRTGen.
 Rainbow tables usually used to crack a lot of hash types such as NTLM, MD5, SHA1.
 This tools will create a large dictionary to crack a lot of hash type.
 I used this tables to crack some password on my next tutorials using rcrack.

 Must Know : (taken from : http://oxid.netsons.org/phpBB3/viewtopic.php?t=911)